Classic egg salad is just 3 ingredients and comes out perfect creamy, well seasoned and delicious. Use for sandwiches, wraps or salads.

 But, let’s move on to today’s recipe.

-I’ve previously shared my egg salad BLT sandwich, which is my husband’s favorite way to enjoy egg salad.
+I’ve previously shared my egg salad BLT sandwich, which is a favorite way to enjoy egg salad.
 (Because bacon.
 Duh.)

 And of course I’ve shared my mom’s classic Southern deviled eggs, which are a reader favorite around here.